Web development subset

 WordPress support often includes plugin and theme updates, broken forms, layout fixes, admin cleanup, performance work, content workflow improvements, staging changes and small ongoing enhancements.

-A rebuild becomes more sensible when a WordPress site is weighed down by theme debt, plugin conflicts, awkward editing workflows or structural limitations that make each new change harder than it should be.
+A rebuild is usually better when a WordPress site is weighed down by theme debt, plugin conflicts, awkward editing workflows or structural limits that make each new change harder than it should be.